How would you send one hundred wedding invitations? - Keep your Product Backlog lean. Michał Piotrkowski

 Nevertheless, time isn’t the biggest advantage of the one by one strategy.
 In this strategy, you get your first “complete” invitation after a few seconds which is great compared to the batching strategy in which you get your first “complete” invitation almost at the end of the entire “production” process (notice how this time grows with the increase of the number of invitations).

 Imagine there is some kind of a gap in your assumptions.
 Sticking to our envelope example, let’s say that letters after folding do not fit the envelope.
-Now, the advantage of the one by one strategy seems more evident: you will detect “the error” quicker, you will have more time to resolve it, as well as, you won’t waste as much resources.
+Now, the advantage of the one by one strategy seems more evident: you will detect “the error” quicker, you will have more time to resolve it, as well as, you won’t waste as many resources.

 Product Backlog Management